โณIntro to Time Series

 Trend Analysis

-• Identifies long-term directional movement in the data—can be linear, exponential, or polynomial depending on the pattern
+• Identifies long-term directional movement in the data.
+The trend can be linear, exponential, or polynomial depending on the pattern.

-• Critical first step in understanding your data—determines whether differencing or detrending is needed before applying other methods
+• Critical first step in understanding your data.
+It determines whether differencing or detrending is needed before applying other methods.

 Decomposition Methods

-• Separates series into trend (TtT_t), seasonal (StS_t), and residual (RtR_t) components—makes each pattern visible and analyzable
+• Separates the series into trend (TtT_t), seasonal (StS_t), and residual (RtR_t) components, making each pattern visible and analyzable on its own.

-• Choose additive when seasonal swings are constant; choose multiplicative when seasonal variation grows with the level of the series
+• Choose additive when seasonal swings stay roughly constant in size over time.
+Choose multiplicative when seasonal variation grows (or shrinks) with the level of the series.

-Compare: Additive vs. Multiplicative Decomposition—both extract the same components, but the relationship differs.
-If December sales are always $10,000 above average, use additive.
+Compare: Additive vs. Multiplicative Decomposition: both extract the same components, but the relationship differs.
+If December sales are always $10,000 above average regardless of overall sales level, use additive.
 If December is always 20% above average, use multiplicative.

 Trend-Seasonal Forecasting Methods